siddas27/CenterNet-HarDNet/README.md

 | 416 x 320    |     32     | [Download](https://ping-chao.com/hardnet/ctdet_hardnet_85_416x320.trt) |

 - Install NVIDIA JetPack 4.4
-- Pytorch > 1.3 for onnx opset 11 and TensorRT > 7.1
+- Install Pytorch > 1.3 for onnx opset 11 and TensorRT 7.1
 - Run following commands with or without the above trt models.
 It will convert the pytorch model into onnx and TRT model when loading model with --load_model.
 ~~~